Kavita177/Kavita177/README.md

 ### Hi, I'm kavita 👋 👨‍💻

+I am kavita from India .
+I am a self-taught Web and Python developer with a keen interest in Web development and Software development.
+I'm a programmer who prefer enjoying the work instead of doing it.

+### My Tech Stack

 <!--
 **Kavita177/Kavita177** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.